quicwg/base-drafts/draft-ietf-quic-transport.md

 peer's new address to confirm the peer's possession of the new address.
 Until a peer's address is deemed valid, an endpoint MUST limit the rate at which it sends data to this address.
-The endpoint MUST NOT send more than a minimum congestion window's worth of data per estimated round-trip time (as defined in
+The endpoint MUST NOT send more than a minimum congestion window's worth of data per estimated round-trip time (kMinimumWindow, as defined in {{QUIC-RECOVERY}}).
+In the absence of this limit, an endpoint risks being used for a denial of service attack against an unsuspecting victim.
+Note that since the endpoint will not have any round-trip time measurements to this address, the estimate SHOULD be the default initial value (see
 {{QUIC-RECOVERY}}).
-In the absence of this limit, an endpoint risks being used for a denial of service attack against an unsuspecting victim.
-Note that since the endpoint will not have any round-trip time measurements to this address, the estimate SHOULD be the default initial value (see {{QUIC-RECOVERY}}).

-An endpoint SHOULD NOT apply this rate limit when the endpoint skips validation of the peer's address, as described in {{migration-response}}.
+If an endpoint skips validation of a peer address as described in
+{{migration-responses}}, it does not need to limit its sending rate.

 #### Handling Address Spoofing by an On-path Attacker {#on-path-spoofing}

-An on-path attacker could cause a spurious connection migration by capturing and forwarding a packet such that it arrives before the legitimate copy of that packet.
-Such a packet will appear to be a legitimate connection migration and the legitimate copy will be dropped as a duplicate.
-After a spurious migration, validation of the source address will fail because the entity at the source address does not have the necessary cryptographic keys to read or respond to the PATH_CHALLENGE frame that is sent to it, even if it wanted to.
+An on-path attacker could cause a spurious connection migration by copying and forwarding a packet with a spoofed address such that it arrives before the original packet.
+The packet with the spoofed address will be seen to come from a migrating connection, and the original packet will be seen as a duplicate and dropped.
+After a spurious migration, validation of the source address will fail because the entity at the source address does not have the necessary cryptographic keys to read or respond to the PATH_CHALLENGE frame that is sent to it even if it wanted to.

 To protect the connection from failing due to such a spurious migration, an endpoint MUST revert to using the last validated peer address when validation of